 Alternatives to amalgam include composite resin, glass ionomer, porcelain, and gold, among other options.
 Most consumers choose direct composite fillings because the white coloring matches the tooth better and the cost is considered moderate.

 In the past, a common argument against composite fillings was that they were not as durable as amalgam.
 However, recent studies have debunked this claim.
 Researchers of a study which was published in 2016 and conducted on over 76,000 patients for over ten years found that posterior amalgam fillings had a higher annual failure rate than composites.1Two separate studies published in 2013 found that composite fillings performed as well as amalgam when comparing failure rates2and replacement filling rates.3Other research has offered similar findings: a study published in 2015 documented “good clinical performance” of composite resins over a 30-year evaluation,4a meta-analysis published in 2014 noted “good survival” of posterior resin composite restorations,5a study published in 2012 showed certain types of composite materials last as long as amalgam,6and a study published in 2011 found “good clinical performance” of composites over a 22-year period.7

 Composite fillings have also been criticized because some of them contain the controversial material bisphenol-A (BPA).
 Dentists have a variety of opinions about the safety of BPA and other types of bisphenol, such as Bis-GMA and Bis-DMA.
-There has likewise been concern about glass ionomers, many of which contain fluoride.
+There has likewise been concern about glass ionomers, all of which contain fluoride.